cosmincatalin/hbase-cluster/readme.md

 ## The long story

-For whomever wants to understand what actually goes on behind the scenes, here is an explination of the software stack and the architecture of which the Hadoop cluster is made of.
+For whomever wants to understand what actually goes on behind the scenes, here is an explanation of the software stack and the architecture of which the Hadoop cluster is made of.

 #### VirtualBox